 The Administrative Vice President shall:

-Record minutes of the Student Government Association Executive Cabinet meetings.

 Supervise and be responsible for the financial affairs of the Student Government Association.

 Make complete and detailed financial reports to the Senate and executive officers at the first Senate meeting of every month, as well as weekly reports of the financial status of the Student Government Association.